What We Do For You

 LaPonda J. Fitchpatrick utilizes real world scenarios, best practices and the latest information to provide guidance and training to your employees.
 We will coach your executives and managers in the integration of EDICT© practices throughout your management structure and business model.

 We emphasize that the “mirror approach” to management - only seeking ideas, employees, and reviews from those that look most like us - is not a solid and sustainable business practice in our ever expanding global society.
 LaPonda J. Fitchpatrick will demonstrate that this old model does not yield the best results.
 Seeking ideas only from a limited number of people will inevitably cause management and the company to lose support and faith not only from its constituents and business partners, but from its employees as well.

-Our training program EDICT© , based on the core values of equity, diversity, inclusiveness, culture, and thoughtfulness, will keep your organization on track and on focus.
+Our training program EDICT© , based on the core values of equity, diversity, inclusiveness, and a culture transformation that supports a sense of belong, will keep your organization on track and on focus.
 This will ensure that diversity, inclusion, empowerment, company culture, sense of belonging and fair and equitable treatment are continuously practiced throughout all levels of your organization.